danacassidy/wuft_project/README.md

 State officials acknowledge that, amid worsening storms and extreme rains associated with climate change, the dam is now at a high risk of breaching—endangering hundreds of rural homeowners who live nearby.

 However, state officials have not yet notified families of the risk.
-WUFT built a searchable database of every address at risk.
+WUFT built a searchable database of every address at risk."

 ## How I built it: